Colorado’s Missing Year

 Many states, including Colorado, have paused state accountability which has in some cases limited the public data available.
 While other researchers have stepped in to address this gap, it is essential that governmental agencies continue to be trusted sources for information on both program offerings and student outcomes, both academic and otherwise.
 This report details how these national themes have played out in Colorado as a single use case and analyzes the impact on student learning as measured by the state mandated assessments, the Colorado Measures of Academic Standards, and Colorado PSAT and SAT.

-Keystone Policy Center has also published a set of interactive maps available below detailing the district-by-district student performance, participation, and demographics based on the data in the report.
+Keystone Policy Center has also published a set of interactive maps available below detailing the district-by-district student performance, participation, and demographics based on the data in the reports.